levante-hackathon-2026/levante-hackathon-2026.github.io/schedule.md

 For some resources for getting started with R/Rstudio, see [Resources](https://levante-hackathon-2026.github.io/resources).

 #### Week 2: July 13-17, 2026
+Slides and recordings from this week's sessions are not available.

 All sessions this week are open to accepted hackathon participants only.
 While the schedule is more open and flexible, we expect participants to dedicate about 2.5 hours per day (from 8 to 10:30 am) to their projects.
 Participants may spend additional time on their projects as desired, but this is not required.

 <table class="schedule-table">